 Rooms 702 & 704, Joseph R. Pearson Hall, 1122 W. Campus Rd., Lawrence, KS 66045

-Dr. Pattie Noonan centers her work on providing and evaluating professional development related to improving education for all students.
-She holds a firm belief in the capacity of students with and without disabilities to achieve positive post-school outcomes through college and career competencies.
-Much of her work entails providing utilization-focused evaluation by working in close collaboration with State Departments of Education to create comprehensive evaluation plans and data systems.
+Pattie Noonan, Ph.D. is an associate research professor at the University of Kansas where she centers her work on providing and evaluating professional development related to improving education for all students.
+She holds a firm belief in the capacity of students with and without disabilities to achieve positive post-school outcomes through college and career readiness.
+Much of her work entails providing schoolwide professional development and coaching to trainers, leadership, instructional coaches, and educators while working in close collaboration with state departments of education.
+Throughout this process, Dr. Noonan continually improves her interactive, adaptive professional development practices in both virtual and face-to-face settings.
 Her research often focuses on measuring collaboration, then using the results to improve teaming—a critical yet elusive component of educational improvement.
-To this end, she has published a book, many articles, and an integrated framework, all of which translate research results into practical applications.
-Throughout this process, Dr. Noonan continually improves her interactive, adaptive professional development practices in both virtual and face-to-face settings.
-She lives in Lawrence with her husband, John, with whom she enjoys remodeling old homes and exploring the world.
+To this end, she has published three books, numerous articles, and an integrated framework, all of which translate research results into practical applications.

 Dr. Amy Gaumer Erickson focuses on comprehensive evaluation of educational initiatives that improve in-school and post-school outcomes for students.
-Her work centers on the implementation of instructional strategies within a Multi-Tiered Instruction and Intervention (MTII) framework that enable students with and without disabilities to become college and career ready.
+Her work centers on the implementation of instructional strategies within a multi-tiered system of supports (MTSS) framework that enable students with and without disabilities to become college and career ready.
 Her research targets the impact of educational improvement strategies in rural communities.
 Through her collaboration with State Departments of Education, Dr. Gaumer Erickson designs high-quality professional development and implements evaluation plans that track fidelity of implementation as well as short-term, intermediate, and long-term outcomes for students.
-To support continuous educational improvement, she has developed evaluation instruments that provide a school-wide perspective on educator implementation.
-She has also published books and articles that provide practical assessment and instructional strategies to support the cognitive, intrapersonal, and interpersonal growth of students.
-Dr. Gaumer Erickson and her husband apply these strategies to support the college and career competencies of their three teenaged children.
+To support continuous educational improvement, she has developed evaluation instruments that provide a schoolwide perspective on educator implementation.
+She has also published four books and numerous articles that provide practical assessment and instructional strategies to support the cognitive, intrapersonal, and interpersonal growth of students.

 Marilyn Ault, Ph.D.,

-Leland brings years of graphic design experience to Research Collaboration.
-His background in both print and digital design enable him to create evaluation reports and professional development materials for the entire group.
+Leland Peterson brings years of graphic design experience to Research Collaboration.
+His background in both print and digital design enables him to create evaluation reports and professional development materials for a variety of audiences.